hcoco1/Career-Simulation-2/steps/introduction.md

 **Managing administrative privileges for a new hire is a critical task that must be approached with careful consideration of both security and operational efficiency.**

-Careful Allocation of Privileges: this might be carried out in case the activities of joining a domain, setting up user accounts, and establishing network settings need to be done.
-Therefore, one must seek the administrative rights of the newly employed person keenly.
-For standard users, IT administrators usually handle such tasks to avoid granting excessive privileges.
+Careful Allocation of Privileges: This may be necessary for joining a domain, setting up user accounts, and establishing network settings.
+It is essential to consider the administrative rights granted to newly hired personnel carefully.
+IT administrators typically handle such tasks for standard users to avoid granting excessive privileges.

 Role-Based Access Control (RBAC): Enforcing RBAC ensures that admin rights are assigned based on the new hire's roles and responsibilities.
-It grants only the necessary privileges and hence reduces the chance of security exposure.
+This approach grants only the necessary privileges, reducing the risk of security exposure.

-Security Training and Awareness: New hires who are going admin are also security-trained for the risks and responsibilities pertaining to this right.
-This includes knowledge of security policies, best practices to manage network settings, consequences of misuse, etc.
+Security Training and Awareness: New hires assuming administrative roles also undergo security training to understand the risks and responsibilities associated with these privileges.
+This includes learning about security policies, best practices for managing network settings, and the consequences of misuse.

-Monitoring and Auditing: The activities done with administrative privileges must be monitored and appropriately audited regularly.
+Monitoring and Auditing: Activities carried out with administrative privileges must be monitored and audited regularly to ensure they are performed correctly and securely.

 ---